sparrowcode/PermissionsKit/README.md

 Do not use the description as the name of the key - this causes errors in the latest version of the new Xcode.
 Specify `For SPPermission` in the description.
 If I forgot to mention some, please let me know and create [issue](https://github.com/IvanVorobei/SPPermission/issues) or [pull request](https://github.com/IvanVorobei/SPPermission/pulls).

-## Screen record with design
+## How I do UI

-I have [YouTube channel](http://youtube.com/ivanvorobei) where I publish videos about Xcode and Design.
-You can see how I develop native design for `SPPermission` dialog view:
+I develop `SPPermission` in Apple-way.
+For this, I check 30 apps to get UI-elements for it project.
+I am take screenshoot and draw it in Sketch.
+For example, `Allow` button is similar to `Get` button in the AppStore.
+Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I am design `SPPermission`:

 [![Timelaps on YouTube](https://github.com/IvanVorobei/SPPermission/blob/master/Resources/YouTube.jpg)](https://youtu.be/1mDdX7fQRv4)